MiaoziYu/try_git_fork/README.md

 # Current Version : 1.0.0

-Please remenber to update the version number in _config.yml
+Please remember to update the version number in `_config.yml`